 Never stopping, TCL are working on OLED panels, featuring emissive quantum dot pixels, vastly sized curved screens and subwoofers constructed from concrete.
 It looks like the sky’s the limit, and we all benefit!

 With an ultra contemporary industrial style, the brushed metal bezels of this 6 Series TV are sleek and robust, and frame a large 65 inch screen.
 Offering 120 zones via TCL’s Contrast Control, a vast range of colors thanks to the iPQ Engine, and Dolby Vision’s clarity and brightness, along with multiple ports, and access to streaming channels, this TV can make a real difference to your life.

 What We Like

-Exploring the adventure playground that is the TCL 4K is akin to constant wide mouthed amazement.
+Exploring the adventure playground that is the TCL 4K will elicit constant wide mouthed amazement.
 Everywhere you look, there’s a new feature or a clever trick, starting with the exceptionally simple setup.